aquasecurity/tracee/docs/tutorials/deploy-grafana-dashboard.md

 If running Tracee locally through built binaries, the metrics address may be overrides with the `--listen-addr` flag.

-## Run Prometheus and Configure it to Scrape Tracee
+### Run Prometheus and Configure it to Scrape Tracee

-Install prometheus or pull it's docker image.
+Install Prometheus or pull it's Docker image.
 Then create the following configuration file, call it `prometheus.yml` to scrape Tracee:

 ```yaml